bobby-tables2/CTF-Archive/Whitehacks 2022/The Floor Is Java/Writeup/The Floor Is Java.md

   ```
 * Reverse engineer Java code
   * I was not a Java programmer, so I first converted it into a Python script.
 The way I did this was by translating Java code into whatever I thought was the shortest and closest equivilant, and encoding the same string repeatedly to check.
-  * Next, I wrote decode functions that did the reverse of whatever the encode function did.
+  * Next, I wrote decode functions that did the reverse of whatever their encode function counterparts did.
 Funnily enough, 2 of the functions were reversed by simply running them again.
-I checked them by encoding before decoding a string, ensuring that the string remained unchanged.
+I checked the code by encoding before decoding a string, ensuring that the string remained unchanged.
 This is the result:
     ```Python

         def encode_1(s):